Nine Mitchell Te Kani murder accused heading to trial

 Haimona Ormsby, 33, from the Eastern Bay of Plenty has also denied one charge each of attempting to pervert the course of justice and conspiring to pervert the course of justice, includes an allegation he arranged to store items of clothing worn by Ratahi.

-Justice Campbell remanded all defendants in custody or on continued bail to next appear in the High Court at Tauranga on June 7 for a pre-trial hearing.
+Justice Campbell remanded all defendants in custody or on continued bail to appear in the High Court at Tauranga on June 7, for a pre-trial hearing.

 Police are still investigating the case and want anyone with information to call 105 and quote the file number 220515/3688.